Department of Social Services

 The Connecticut Home Care Program for Elders is a comprehensive and cost-effective way for older persons at risk of institutionalization to receive the support they need to remain in their homes (further information under Medical Services toward the beginning of this report).

-The Teenage Pregnancy Prevention Initiative, designed to prevent first-time pregnancies in at-risk teenagers, continued to target eight urban areas: Hartford, Bridgeport, New Haven, New Britain, New London, Waterbury, Norwalk, Stamford, East Hartford, Norwich, and Willimantic as well as rural northeastern Connecticut.
+The Teenage Pregnancy Prevention Initiative, designed to prevent first-time pregnancies in at-risk teenagers, continued to target 12 urban areas: Hartford, Bridgeport, New Haven, New Britain, New London, Waterbury, Norwalk, Stamford, East Hartford, Norwich, West Haven and Willimantic, as well as rural northeastern Connecticut.
+The programs served 2,075 individuals.

-The Social Work and Prevention Services Division earned the department two competitive federal grants: a traumatic brain injury planning grant, and an Alzheimer's services demonstration grant.
-Both will be implemented in the coming fiscal year.
-Staff provided more than 30 educational and training sessions to community members, professional associations, agency and institutional staff on DSS social work programs and services.
+Social Work and Prevention Services Division staff provided more than 30 educational and training sessions to community members, professional associations, agency and institutional staff on DSS social work programs and services.
 Staff developed practice standards for the agency social work programs; program data bases to track client services and outcomes; and revised several sets of regulations to comply with recent statutory changes.
+Local area public forums were held to offer consumers, providers and advocates to provide input into the Personal Care Assistance Waiver renewal application, and into the Statewide Traumatic Brain Injury Plan development.

-As a major partner in the implementation of the Workforce Investment Act, bureau staff serve on each of the state’s Regional Workforce Development Boards, and bureau offices in Norwich and New London are co-located in One-Stop Centers.
-In addition, more than 950 individuals with disabilities participated in independent living programs through the agency’s network of five Centers for Independent Living.
+As a major partner in the implementation of the Workforce Investment Act, bureau staff serve on each of the state’s Regional Workforce Development Boards, and bureau offices in Norwich and New London are co-located in Department of Labor One-Stop Centers.
+In addition, more than 1,032 individuals with disabilities participated in independent living programs through the agency’s network of five Centers for Independent Living: the Center for Disability Rights, West Haven; Disabilities Network of Eastern Connecticut, Norwich; Disability Resource Center of Fairfield County, Stratford; Independence Northwest, Naugatuck; and Independence Unlimited, Hartford (see www.brs.state.ct.us/programs_pg4.htm).

-The Connecticut Tech Act Project continued its partnership with People’s Bank to provide low-interest loans, enabling persons with disabilities to buy assistive technological devices and equipment.
-To date, more than 275 loans have been approved, at a combined value of more than $2.5 million.
-The project’s web site received more than 85,000 visitors.
+The Connecticut Tech Act Project continued its partnership with People’s Bank to provide low-interest loans, enabling people with disabilities to buy assistive technology devices and equipment.
+To date, more than 325 loans have been approved, at a combined value of more than $2.5 million.
+The project’s web site, www.techactproject.com, received more than 70,000 visitors.

-The bureau’s Disability Determination Unit helped process applications for Social Security Disability Insurance and Supplemental Security Income on behalf of 36,139 clients.
-As they have for the past ten years, this unit again ranked as one of the top disability determination units in the nation, based on productivity and effectiveness.
+The bureau’s Disability Determination Unit helped process applications for Social Security Disability Insurance and Supplemental Security Income on behalf of 36,989 clients.
+As it has for the past ten years, this unit again ranked as one of the top disability determination units in the nation, based on productivity and effectiveness and superior public service.

 In collaboration with the Department of Mental Health and Addiction Services, the bureau completed the third year of a systems change project to improve employment outcomes for individuals with psychiatric and/or addiction disorders.
 Staff facilitates joint employment planning through interagency teams and strategies to provide more comprehensive and integrated services to this population.